Partition function approach to non-Gaussian likelihoods: information theory and state variables for Bayesian inference: Relative entropies from Bayes partitions

 \section{Relative entropies from Bayes partitions}

 This section relates Bayes partitions to different concepts of relative entropy.
-In this, a temperature dependence of the likelihood and the prior is chosen\footnote{The precise choice of variables does not influence the result of this section.
-It is thus left unspecified, as indicated once more by $(\dots)$.}
+In this, a temperature dependence of the likelihood and the prior is chosen\footnote{ The precise choice of variables does not influence the arguments in this Section.
+Therefore, the brackets $(\dots)$ are again used to indicate any other control variables which must not be specified in order to reach the result of Section 6.}

 At $T = 1$, this expression recovers the Bayes evidence, as given in \autoref{eq: evidence bayes}.
 The information entropy \mbox{$S(T) = \partial_T (T \ln Z[T,(\dots)])$} follows as

 At this point, we set $T=1$ and employ Bayes' theorem, which leads to